-- 1. The student must demonstrate the ability to perform a comprehensive formative and summative assessment on obstetric patients. - The student should perform a comprehensive formative and summative patient assessment on at least 10 (5 formative and 5 summative) obstetric patients. - 2.
-The student must demonstrate the ability to perform a comprehensive formative and summative assessment on trauma patients. - The student should perform a comprehensive patient assessment on at least 40 (20 formative and 20 summative) trauma patients (6 on geriatric and 6 on pediatrics). - 3.
-The student must demonstrate the ability to perform a comprehensive assessment on psychiatric patients. - The student should perform a comprehensive formative and summative patient assessment on at least 18 (12 formative and 6 summative) psychiatric patients.
+- 1. The student must demonstrate the ability to perform a comprehensive formative and summative assessment on obstetric patients. - a.
+The student should perform a comprehensive formative and summative patient assessment on at least 10 (5 formative and 5 summative) obstetric patients. - 2.
+The student must demonstrate the ability to perform a comprehensive formative and summative assessment on trauma patients. - a.
+The student should perform a comprehensive patient assessment on at least 40 (20 formative and 20 summative) trauma patients, with a minimum of 6 on geriatric and 6 on pediatric patients. - 3.
+The student must demonstrate the ability to perform a comprehensive assessment on psychiatric patients. - a.
+The student should perform a comprehensive formative and summative patient assessment on at least 18 (12 formative and 6 summative) psychiatric patients.